Speed awareness course: how much does it cost, how long does it take and how do you do one online?

 If you’re caught speeding, you could take a speed awareness course instead of getting points on your licence - our guide explains all

 These courses are designed to educate drivers on the potential dangers and consequences of speeding so that they don’t break speed limits in future.
-One of the biggest advantages of undertaking the course is that you don’t get penalty points on your licence.
+Think of it as a more lenient consequence for being caught speeding, rather than receiving penalty points or a court summons.

 If you have been caught speeding, you will receive a letter informing you of the consequences.
 In many cases, you will be able to choose from three options: paying the fine and taking the points, going to court to settle it, or taking a speed awareness course with a slightly reduced fine and no penalty points.

-You will be able to enroll on a speed awareness course if it is your first speeding offence or if you haven’t been caught in the past three years.
+You will be able to enrol on a speed awareness course if it is your first speeding offence or if you haven’t been caught in the past three years.
 You’re only eligible for a speed awareness course if the police offer it to you as a choice.
 On top of that, there are set speeds that qualify for a speed awareness course, so if you were speeding by more than these amounts, you won’t be given the option.
 The amount by which you can break the speed limit and still be eligible to take a speed awareness course is between 10% of the speed limit plus 2mph, to 10% of the limit plus 9mph.
+However, this is dependent on the specific rules set out by the prosecuting police force.

 - 30mph limit: speeding between 35mph and 42mph